sirius93/hashnode-blog/cm3smxb68001209jr9yescgma.md

 ### Examples

-Let’s look at the below argument to understand the use of call, apply and bind.
+Let’s look at the below example to understand the use of call, apply and bind.

 ```javascript
 function Greetings(greeting,punctuation){